anonymousaccountsetting/DataQAHelper2/README.md

 ____
 # Guidelines
 ## Requirements Installation
-Before everything starts, please make sure that the Python version is 3.10.6, and Microsoft Visual C++ 14.0 or greater is required.
+Before getting started, please make sure that the Python version is 3.10.6, and Microsoft Visual C++ 14.0 or greater is installed.
 Get it with: ["Microsoft C++ Build Tools"](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-Then, please use the following commands to install necessary packages:
+Then, please use the following command to install the necessary packages:
 ```
 pip install -r requirements.txt
 ```